Learn how to display expected delivery times on product pages, and allow customers to choose a WooCommerce delivery date on the checkout.

 When you’re calculating an estimated WooCommerce order delivery date time slot, it’s important to keep major holidays in mind.

 Not only can holidays affect delivery schedules for your courier, but the holidays are also usually your busiest time of the year, which might mean that it takes you longer to get orders out in the first place or you have different available time slots.

-Holidays can also be high stress for shoppers, which means they definitely want to know if they’ll get their orders in time before they checkout and what the delivery days are.
-That’s why most stores display a notice for the last day for Christmas delivery.
+Holidays can also be high-stress for shoppers, which means they definitely want to know if they’ll get their orders in time before they checkout and what the delivery days are.
+That’s why most stores display a notice for the last day of Christmas delivery.